qwell/disclosures/README.md

 **2024-03-02**

-Vulnerabilities in the eFiling platform from [Granicus](https://granicus.com/) allowed attackers to register accounts in any organization of their choosing, including the organization that granted administrator privileges.
+Vulnerabilities in [Granicus](https://granicus.com/)'s eFiling platform allowed attackers to register accounts in any organization of their choosing, including the organization that granted administrator privileges.
 Administrators have carte blanche access to all filings in all cases.
 Additionally, an organization owner could force any user into their own organization, which allowed the organization owner to effectively revoke privileges of administrators or other organization owners.

 Granicus's eFiling platform is used statewide in [Florida](https://www.myflcourtaccess.com/default.aspx) and [Arizona](https://efile.azcourts.gov/).